Reference

 Novo Nordisk

-Danish pharmaceutical company that manufactures Wegovy, Ozempic, and Saxenda.
+Danish pharmaceutical company that manufactures Wegovy, Ozempic and Saxenda.
 Has pursued legal action against compounded semaglutide pharmacies and 2026 telehealth programs distributing compounded products.

 NovoCare